-13. Art & Accessories: This category is for turned, carved and/or joined freestanding or wall mounted artworks.
+13. Art & Accessories: This category is for freestanding or wall mounted artworks.
 It includes kitchen and dining ware such as serving boards, spoons and other utensils.
-Lighting and lamps are also considered as accessories.
+Lighting, lamps, musical instruments and hand tools are also considered as accessories.

 14. Student – open category for students enrolled in secondary school or a person enrolled in tertiary or private school classes in 2019/20.

 15. Maker of the Year – Winner from one of the individual categories will be chosen as Maker of the Year